-- 1. Enable the screening mode by selecting (Settings) > Device settings > User interface options > Screening mode = On. - 2.
-Activate the screening alarm by selecting (Recording mode) > (Screening). - 3.
+- 1. Activate the screening alarm by selecting (Settings) > Recording mode > Screening. - 2.
 In the Screening dialog box, you can define the settings for the alarm: - Allowed deviation: The allowed deviation from the sampled average. - Alarm sound: Beep or no sound when the alarm triggers.